zilexa/Homeserver/maintenance/README.md

 All prequisities have been taken care of by the script from [Step 1:Filesystem](https://github.com/zilexa/Homeserver#step-1-filesystem): snapraid, snapraid-btrfs (requires snapper), nocache and btrbk should be installed.
 Also the default config of snapper `/etc/snapper/config-template/default` and the snapraid config `etc/snapraid.conf` have been replaced with slightly modified versions, to save you some time and prevent you from hitting walls.\

 _All you have to do:_
-If you haven't downloaded this repository yet: In the root of this repository, you will see a big green button "code", click it, select download as zip.
-Extract the contents of the `maintenance` folder to `$HOME/docker/HOST`.\
-Notice this way you have everything in 1 folder: you docker container volumes `$HOME/docker` with their config and data, your docker-compose.yml and environment file.
-And the `HOST` subdir containing essential maintenance config files for the host (your server).
-When your docker subvolume is snapshotted & backupped, so are the maintenance config files.
+If you haven't executed that script, [open the script](https://github.com/zilexa/Homeserver/blob/master/filesystem/setup-storage.sh) and execute the commands to install the required tools and obtain the config files.

 ## Snapraid setup
 #### Step 1: Create snapper config files